Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 ## Key Events:
 - Introduction of the main characters and their backgrounds.
+- Conduct a review of existing preparatory documents to identify all text deliverables related to the narrative, including chapter outlines and character arcs.
 - Initial discovery of AI capabilities and their implications.
 - Establishing the societal context and the emergence of AI-driven economic systems.
 - **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes, particularly in relation to the ethical implications of AI integration.